arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 #### Troubleshooting Network Issues via ADB

 If you configure a network that does not work properly, you may find yourself unable to access the board through Arduino App Lab or network mode.

-In this situation, you can use ADB to access the shell and delete the problematic network connection without needing to reflash the board or use SBC mode with keyboard and mouse.
+In this situation, you can use ADB to access the shell and delete the problematic network connection without reflashing the board or using SBC mode with a keyboard and mouse.

 First, connect your UNO Q via USB-C® cable, then access the shell through ADB.
 On macOS, the ADB tool is located in your Arduino15 directory: